It is a malignant tumor that arises from the cells that make up the body’s bones. It is also known as primary bone cancer.

 Fibrosarcoma is an uncommon type of bone cancer.
 It usually occurs behind the knee in adults.

-Chordoma is a very rare type of cancer that is usually seen in people older than 30 years.
+Chordoma is a rare type of cancer usually seen in people older than 30.
 It is located more frequently at the lower or upper ends of the spine.

 What types of bone cancer occur in children?